PHart3/colimits-agda/README.md

 - `Colimit-code/`

-  Our formalization of our construction of an A-colimit (Theorem 12 and Lemmas 13 and 14).
+  Our formalization of our construction of an A-colimit.
   See `Colimit-code/README.md` for more details.

 # Type-Checking with Docker